Mass Unspecific Supervised Tagging (MUST) for boosted jets: Building the generic taggers

 The training set is obtained by splitting the considered $m_J$ range $[50,250]$ GeV into four 50 GeV bins.
 For each of the six types of signal jets in (\ref{ec:MIdata}) and simulated sample (which, as aforementioned, correspond to different 100 GeV slices of parton-level $p_T$) we extract $N_0 = 5000$ events from each of the four $m_J$ bins.
 In the lower $p_T$ samples we drop the higher mass bins, considering the full $m_J$ range only for the $p_T$ bins above 800 GeV.
 For the {\tt GenT} tagger we take $6 N_0$ background events from each simulated sample and $m_J$ bin, while for the multi-pronged taggers we take $2 N_0$, in order to train the NNs with a balanced sample.
 We have also explored the possibility of using unbalanced samples with more background than signal events, but we find no improvement in the discrimination power.
 In total, the {\tt GenT} and multi-pronged taggers contain $N=4.14\times 10^6$ and $N/3$ events, respectively.
 The validation sets used to monitor the NN performances are similar to the training ones.

 As anticipated above, we follow a novel approach to train the NNs by considering $m_J$ and $p_T$, varying over a very wide range, together with the 17 substructure observables as inputs.
-By means of a principal component analysis (PCA), we verified that the number of physically relevant combinations is actually smaller; however, since the computational speed is not jeopardized, we keep the full input set.
+By means of a PCA, we verified that the number of physically relevant combinations is actually smaller; however, since the computational speed is not jeopardised, we keep the full input set.
 A standardisation of the 19 inputs, based on the SM background distributions, is performed.
 The NN for {\tt GenT} contains two hidden layers of 2048 and 128 nodes, with Rectified Linear Unit (ReLU) activation for the hidden layers and a sigmoid function for the output one.
-The NN optimization relies on the binary cross-entropy loss function, using the Adam optimizer (other generalized loss functions such as the one proposed in~\cite{Murphy:2019utt} do not lead to appreciable improvements).
+The NN optimisation relies on the binary cross-entropy loss function, using the Adam~\cite{Adam} optimiser (other generalised loss functions such as the one proposed in~\cite{Murphy:2019utt} do not lead to appreciable improvements).
 The NNs for the multi-pronged taggers are similar but with hidden layers of 1024 and 64 nodes.
 We have found no relevant performance improvements of either tagger when using more hidden layers or layers with more nodes.

-{\bf \em Tagger testing and performance analysis:} Our taggers are tested with a variety of multi-pronged jet signals from $W$ bosons, top quarks and new scalars of various masses.
-Namely,